The Buryja Mill

 Two months later

 The marriage between Jenůfa and Laca is about to take place.
-Just as the couple are about to receive the Kostelnička’s blessing, a commotion outside interrupts the ceremony. bursts in, saying the body of a baby has been found in the thawing river.
+Just as the couple are about to receive the Kostelnička’s blessing, a commotion outside interrupts the ceremony as the body of a baby has been found in the thawing river.
 Jenůfa realises this must be her own child.

 Everyone now turns on Jenůfa, but the Kostelnička confesses her crime, begging the crowd to hold Jenůfa blameless.
 As the Kostelnička is led away to face her punishment, Jenůfa forgives her stepmother.